-North American Van Lines, one of the leading moving companies in the United States, is committed to supporting the community as well as the growth and development of the moving services and logistics industries.
+North American Van Lines, one of the leading long-distance moving companies in the United States, is committed to supporting the community as well as the growth and development of the moving services and cross-country moving industries.
 We believe education is the best way to ensure our industry has qualified professionals for years to come.

 Because of this belief, we are proud to announce our first annual Logistics Scholarship contest.
 Three lucky qualified entrants will each win a $1,000 scholarship towards their degree in logistics or supply chain management at the college or university of their choice.

 - U.S. Citizen (or permanent resident).

 - Enrolled (or enrolling) as a full time student of an accredited college/university within the United States for completion of an undergraduate degree in Logistics or equivalent field.

 - Limit of one (1) entry per contestant.

 - Employees, professional affiliates, and agents of North American Van Lines (and their immediate families) are not eligible.

 - The applicant must comply with IRS rules to qualify for the tax-free benefits of the scholarship, including following: